Luke 13:25-30

 So it’s uncertainty that compels us, now is the time to strive to get in.
 The only time that is important to us, is now.
 That’s what he’s saying.
 There’s a future time, and in that future time, when that door is shut, and your arrival is too late, that time has passed, the opportunity is over.
 But asking the question about when, when is this going to happen for the Jews?
 When’s this going to happen for every individual?
 It’s not an unimportant question.

 We know from Jesus’ teaching, and from the rest of the scripture, that time has certainly run out for every individual at death.
 When, when you have no breath, and have no life in your body, it’s appointed for man, man to die once, and after that the judgment.
 We also know that time runs out for everyone at the second coming and judgments follow.
-Time can also run out for an individual, even before death, even before the second coming, it can run out for any individual in their own life, and well, how would that be?
+Time can also run out for an individual, even before death, even before the second coming, it can run out for any individual in their own life, and how would that be?
 By a judicial hardening of God.
 That’s a terrifying thing, to fall underneath a judicial judgment of God, where he hardens your heart.

 That happens when God chooses to hand someone over to their hardened, impenitent heart.
 They have been the recipients of his grace, they’ve gobbled up, gobbled up all his good gifts, and they refuse to repent.
 That happened with Pharaoh.
-God hardened his heart, and in the face of God’s signs, and wonders, and grace, and truth, Moses and his prophetic ministry, all the warnings, Pharaoh kept hardening his own heart in response to refuse to obey God, refuse to repent.
+God hardened his heart, and in the face of God’s signs, and wonders, and grace, and truth, Moses and his prophetic ministry, all the warnings, Pharaoh kept hardening his own heart in response, refused to obey God, refused to repent.
 So God hardened his heart too.
 And there are some, who, like Pharaoh, ignore God’s truth, spurn God’s kindness, and that is evidence that they have, they are hardening their hearts, and that, it may turn out that that is, they do that one too many times, and God calls time on their opportunity.
 They, like Pharaoh, become object lessons in their reprobation.

-Says in Romans 9:17-18, “For the Scripture says to Pharaoh, ‘For this very purpose, I have raised you up that I might show my power in you, and that my name might be proclaimed on all the earth.’
+Says in Romans 9:17-18, “For the Scripture says to Pharaoh, ‘For this very purpose, I have raised you up that I might show my power in you, and that my name might be proclaimed in all the earth.’
 So then God has mercy on whomever he wills, and he hardens whomever he wills.”
 It’s a terrifying thing, to take out the name Pharaoh, in your mind’s eye as you read that, and insert your own name.
-“The scripture says to Travis, ‘For this very purpose I have raised you up that I might show my power in you, and my name might be claimed, proclaimed in all the earth, doing that by a hardening of heart.’”
+The scripture says to Travis, “For this very purpose I have raised you up that I might show my power in you, and my name might be claimed, proclaimed in all the earth,” doing that by a hardening of heart.

 So to illustrate the inability to enter, Jesus shows us those who are shut outside, who make a couple of futile attempts to get the master of the house to open the door.
 And this is where the parable turns from parables, spoken in the third person, about a situation, it turns into the second person, as Jesus points the finger at his audience.
 He starts using the second person plural, you all, you all, you all.
-Now we start to see that the master of the house and the parable, it’s none other than Jesus himself.
+Now we start to see that the master of the house in the parable, it’s none other than Jesus himself.

 In fact, notice how the late comer addresses Jesus as Lord in verse 25 at the end.
 And when he comes to that door that’s shut, he does three things.
 He begins, there’s a verb there, begins to do three things.
 He ought to have begun back when Jesus gave the invitation.
 He didn’t begin then, he put it off, he procrastinated.
 Now he begins to do three things, and Jesus says, “You, you all, you begin to stand outside and to knock at the door.”
 That’s two things, and then one more thing, he pleads, saying, “Lord, open to us.”
 As he stands outside, as this, take, take one of these individuals, this person stands outside, a late comer, he’s standing there in disbelief, bewildered, trying to figure out what just happened to him.